Step Lively (1917 film)

-Step Lively is a 1917 American short comedy film featuring Harold Lloyd.
-A print of the film at the UCLA Film and Television Archive.
+Step Lively is a 1917 American silent comedy short film featuring Harold Lloyd.
+A print of the film at the UCLA Film & Television Archive.
 Like many American films of the time, Step Lively was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required two views of a quarter to be cut.